Magical Auth Architecture

 |---|---|

-| What it does | Holds your API key, calls Glide's prepare/process endpoints |
+| What it does | Holds your client credentials, calls Glide's prepare/process endpoints |

 | Key responsibility | Receives verified phone numbers and makes business decisions |